hashicorp/serf/website/source/docs/internals/gossip.html.markdown

 On top of the SWIM-based gossip layer, Serf sends some custom message types.

-Serf makes heavy use of [lamport clocks](http://en.wikipedia.org/wiki/Lamport_timestamps) to maintain some notion of message ordering despite being eventually consistent.
-Every message sent by Serf contains a lamport clock time.
+Serf makes heavy use of [Lamport clocks](http://en.wikipedia.org/wiki/Lamport_timestamps) to maintain some notion of message ordering despite being eventually consistent.
+Every message sent by Serf contains a Lamport clock time.

 When a node gracefully leaves the cluster, Serf sends a _leave intent_ through the gossip layer.
 Because the underlying gossip layer makes no differentiation